gms1/node-sqlite3/README.md

 ### Prebuilt binaries

-`sqlite3` v5+ was rewritten to use [Node-API](https://nodejs.org/api/n-api.html) so prebuilt binaries do not need to be built for specific Node versions. `sqlite3` currently builds for both Node-API v3 and v6.
+`@homeofthings/sqlite3` uses [Node-API](https://nodejs.org/api/n-api.html) so prebuilt binaries do not need to be built for specific Node versions.
+Prebuilt binaries are available for Node-API v3 and v6.
 Check the [Node-API version matrix](https://nodejs.org/api/n-api.html#node-api-version-matrix) to ensure your Node version supports one of these.
-The prebuilt binaries should be supported on Node v20.17.0+.
+Requires Node.js v20.17.0 or later.

 The module uses [`prebuild-install`](https://github.com/prebuild/prebuild-install) to download the prebuilt binary for your platform, if it exists.
-These binaries are hosted on GitHub Releases for `sqlite3` versions above 5.0.2, and they are hosted on S3 otherwise.
+These binaries are hosted on GitHub Releases.
 The following targets are currently provided:

 * `darwin-arm64`
 * `darwin-x64`